influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 ### Configure an output plugin

+Before you start the Telegraf agent, you must configure an output plugin to send data to InfluxDB.
+Choose the appropriate plugin based on the version of InfluxDB you are using.

 The `telegraf.conf` file included in the ZIP archive contains sections for configuring both the [InfluxDB v1](/telegraf/v1.14/plugins/plugin-list/#influxdb) and [InfluxDB v2](/telegraf/v1.14/plugins/plugin-list/#influxdb_v2) output plugins.

-Before you start the Telegraf agent, you must configure one of these plugins to send data to InfluxDB.
-Choose the appropriate plugin to configure based on the version of InfluxDB you are using.

 #### Writing data to InfluxDB 1.x